1947–1948 civil war in Mandatory Palestine: Britain and the Jordanian choice

 Britain did not want a Palestinian state led by the Mufti, and opted unofficially instead, on 7 February 1948, to support the annexation of the Arab part of Palestine by Abdullah I of Jordan.
 At a meeting in London between the commander of Transjordan's Arab Legion, Glubb Pasha, and Secretary of State for Foreign and Commonwealth Affairs, Ernest Bevin, the two parties agreed that they would facilitate the entry of the Arab Legion into Palestine on 15 May and that the Arab part of Palestine be occupied by it.

-However, they held that the Arab Legion not enter the vicinity of Jerusalem or the Jewish state itself.
+They held that the Arab Legion not enter the vicinity of Jerusalem or the Jewish state itself.
 This option did not envisage a Palestinian Arab state.
 Although the ambitions of King Abdullah are known, it is not apparent to what extent the authorities of Yishuv, the Arab Higher Committee or the Arab League knew of this decision.

 United States turnabout

 In mid-March, after the increasing disorder in Palestine and faced with the fear, later judged unfounded, of an Arab petrol embargo, the US government announced the possible withdrawal of its support for the UN's partition plan and for dispatching an international force to guarantee its implementation.
-The US suggested that instead Palestine be put under UN supervision.
+The US suggested that Palestine instead be put under UN supervision.
 On 1 April, the UN Security Council voted on the US proposal to convoke a special assembly to reconsider the Palestinian problem; the Soviet Union abstained.

 This U-turn by the US caused concern and debate among Yishuv authorities.
 They thought that after the withdrawal of British troops, the Yishuv could not effectively resist the Arab forces without the support of the US.
 In this context, Elie Sasson, the director of the Arab section of Jewish Agency, and several other personalities, persuaded David Ben-Gurion and Golda Meyerson to advance a diplomatic initiative to the Arabs.
 The job of negotiation was delegated to Joshua Palmon, who was prohibited from limiting the Haganah's liberty of action but was authorized to declare that "the Jewish people were ready with a truce."